-If your machine cannot be upgraded, or you’re not interested and simply wish to reclaim 5GB of disk space, you can delete the Mac OS Installer from your Applications folder without issue.
+If your machine cannot be upgraded, or you’re not interested and simply wish to reclaim 5GB of disk space, you can delete the OS Sierra Installer from your Applications folder without issue.

 Subscribe to our News